 Jackie and Todd, owners of Furnish Me Vintage in St. Petersburg, Florida, are golly maybe my most favorite people in the world.
 I visited their store last year.
 This mid mod power couple has gone and done something absolutely fabulous again: They purchased a time capsule A-frame chalet in Gatlinburg, Tennessee… spiffed it up… decorated with fab finds … and now have the place available for rental.
 It’s retro… it’s cheeky… it’s sexy… hubba, it’s: The Shaggin’ Chalet.
 The Shaggin’ Chalet’s website is officially launching today — and we get the exclusive!
+UPDATE: Jackie & Todd sold the Shaggin’ Chalet and got going on renovating and decorating the Groovy Getaway — see that amazing transformation here.
+The Chalet is no longer for rent — but I’ll keep this story up so we can remember the deliciousness!

 She told us: